Quuton/Happy-Belly/README.md

 # Happy-Belly
- A site for a small business selling food
+ A static site for a small business selling food